cgsdesign/QuizQ/README.md

 ### Live site at [QuizQ](https://cgsdesign.github.io/QuizQ/)
 ​
-For this project I worked primarily in Javasript to create a functional quiz.
-The given quiz utalizes Javascript to rewrite element of the screen and track scores.
+For this project I worked primarily in JavaScript to create a functional quiz.
+The given quiz utilizes Javascript to rewrite element of the screen and track scores.
 Using Local storage, players can keep track of their scores between session.
 ​
 ## Key Features
 * Clean CSS matching brand orange